 - Sleeping areas (this could be a favorite bed, a higher spot or a favorite place)

 - Bones (these are seen as high value even among dogs that get along, so practice caution)

 - Space (many dogs have a space threshold, an invisible barrier that if surpassed may yield a dispute)

-Generally, a high-ranking dog will maintain access to resource through a ritualized display, however problems start when such displays are not effective.
-This is why we often see fights in dogs of similar or equal rank, the ritualized displays are ignored just as a soldier refuses to take orders from a captain.
-At times, ignoring the display is not merely voluntary; it could be the lower-ranking dog ignores the display because it is over-ridden by an event that temporarily blurs the hierarchical status.
-We will see such circumstance below.
+Generally, a high-ranking dog will maintain access to resources through a ritualized display, however, problems start when such displays are not effective.
+This is why we often see fights in dogs of similar or equal rank when the ritualized displays are ignored.

 Another example is territorial barking.
-When two dogs are highly aroused by a trigger seen behind a fence this may elicit a fight.
-The fight may be caused by re-directed aggression or simply because the higher ranking dog wants to be in control of the boundary (this explains why the higher-ranking dog may mark these areas repeatedly).
+When two dogs are highly aroused by a trigger heard or seen behind a fence this may elicit a fight.
+The fight may be caused by re-directed aggression due to high arousal levels.

 Changes in the Social Group